• Skip to primary navigation

 Now you're ready to put the gingerbread pudding cake batter together.
 Start by creaming together the butter and sugar in the bowl of a stand mixer.
 Be sure to beat it until it looks light and fluffy.
 This takes about 3-5 minutes.
 Be patient, this is an important step to the texture of the cake and the way it rises.

-Next, you're going to add the flour mixtures and the wet mixture in 3 turns.
+Next, you're going to add the flour mixture and the wet mixture in 3 turns.
 While you do this, the batter tends to split and come back together each time.
-By the end though, you will have a beautifully smooth cake batter that looks good enough to eat!
+By the end, you will have a beautifully smooth cake batter that looks good enough to eat!
 (But don't, obviously.)

 Before pouring into an 8" or 9" square pan, be sure to scrape the sides and bottom of the bowl.
 Pockets of moisture often hide in the bottom of the bowl, and butter can stay pressed against the sides.